 4 Reasons Lubbock Texas is Dangerous

 All of this danger, unfortunately makes Lubbock a high cost market for insurance.
 Danger creates unpredictable risks, which increases claims and costs for insurance companies.
-Let’s dive into the major reasons Lubbock is considered dangerous.
+Let’s explore the top 4 reasons Lubbock is considered a dangerous place to live.

 1. Drunk Driving

-Consider that drivers with a record of DUI are often uninsured or underinsured, leaving their victims grieving, injured and further burdened financially.
+Consider drivers with a record of DWI are often uninsured or underinsured, leaving their victims grieving, injured and further burdened financially.
 Moving to or already live in Lubbock?
-Adequate auto insurance is crucial for protection against drivers guilty of DUI.
+Adequate auto insurance is crucial for protection against drivers guilty of DWI.

 Here are some recent headlines that highlight the problem:

 - A family and their infant were severely injured, when a drunk driver crashed into their home.
-As of January 2017, they have now filed a lawsuit against three restaurants that served the driver.
+The crash spawned a civil lawsuit against the drunk driver and three establishments that the family believes over served alcohol.

-State law minimums require liability insurance on each vehicle, but even if you don’t want comprehensive, you can still get insurance to protect against uninsured and under insured motorists.
-This option helps repay any lost wages from an accident, vehicles repairs and medical bills for you and passengers.
+Adequate car insurance doesn’t always require comprehensive coverage.
+If you only want a liability policy, you can still get insurance to protect against uninsured and underinsured motorists.
+This option helps repay any lost wages from an accident, vehicle repairs and medical bills for you and passengers.

 2. Violent Crime